Contact Us

-• How do P2P mobile payment platforms work;
+• How P2P mobile payment platforms work

-• And more!
+• And more

-What is a P2P Payment Application?
+What is a P2P Payment App?

-A peer-to-peer payment app is a platform that helps people transfer funds from one e-wallet to another e-wallet or a bank account.
+A peer-to-peer payment app is a mobile platform that helps people transfer funds from one e-wallet to another e-wallet or a bank account.

 Types of P2P Payment Apps